vijayrajput/FioriCAPApplication1/README.md

         ]
     }
 ```
--> Build the application and deploy to SCP
+ - Build the application and deploy to SCP
--> Add 'demouser' role to 'DemoUser' Role Collection
+ - Add 'demouser' role from Application to 'DemoUser' Role Collection in Subaccount -> Security -> Role Collection

-> On Service Level
+#### Security at application Service Level
--> Update xs-app.json file for booklist (ui module)
+ - Update xs-app.json file for booklist (ui module) to pass security information to Service layer
 from :
 ```
  {